 View all content tagged with Root Cause Analysis

-In Lightstep, you can add deployment markers to the Service Health for Deployments view so that you can easily see when service versions change, and if the change affects performance in any way.
+You can add deployment markers to your charts to see when service versions change, and if the change affects performance in any way.

-When you notice an increase in error rate on Lightstep's Service Health view, you can use the analytical tools to find the source of errors.
+When you notice an increase in error rate on Lightstep Observability's Service Health view, you can use the analytical tools to find the source of errors.

-When you integrate Lightstep with Slack, you can copy a link to a specific Explorer query, Trace View page, or Stream, post it into any Slack channel in your workspace, and all the pertinent info from that page displays in the Slack channel.
+When you integrate Lightstep Observability with Slack, you can copy a link to a specific Explorer query or Trace View page, post it into any Slack channel in your workspace, and all the pertinent info from that page displays in the Slack channel.

 You register an attribute on your metric data that holds the service's name and allows Change Intelligence to correlate metric and trace data.

-You can share the URL from the different views in Lightstep (Change Intelligence, Trace, Explorer, etc.), and users will be taken into Lightstep to that view.
-If you integrate with Slack, you can post a URL for an Explorer query, a Stream, or a Trace view in Slack and members can see a preview of that data directly in the channel.
+You can share the URL from the different views in Lightstep Observability (Change Intelligence, Trace, Explorer, etc.), and users will be taken into Lightstep Observability to that view.
+If you integrate with Slack, you can post a URL for an Explorer query or a Trace view in Slack and members can see a preview of that data directly in the channel.

 You can create notebooks for ad-hoc queries, post-mortems, runbooks, collaboration, or anytime you want to keep a record of an investigation.